Tomdf/Spectrum_Shield_Sparkfun/README.md

 http://tronixstuff.com/2013/01/31/tutorial-arduino-and-the-msgeq7-spectrum-analyzer/)

 The Arduino Uno analogReads the DC voltage of each of the fourteen samples (there are two ICs with seven bands each).
 These values are then mapped and sent to the computer.
-Processing reads these values and uses them to draw lines representing each one.
+Processing reads these values and uses them to draw lines representing each of the frequency bands for both channels.
+These lines are drawn on top of a static, PNG background which was created with Adobe Illustrator.